Chromatic fixed point theory and the Balmer spectrum for extraspecial 2-groups: Main Results

 The $(G,H,n,m)$ Chromatic Floyd Theorem clearly implies the $(G,H,n,m)$ Chromatic Smith Theorem.
 Our perhaps surprising discovery is that they are, in fact, equivalent.

 \begin{thm} If the $(G,H,n,m)$ Chromatic Smith Theorem is true then the $(G,H,n,m)$ Chromatic Floyd Theorem is true. \end{thm}

 In \secref{proof of smith = floyd thm}, we prove this theorem in its contrapositive form.
-We look backwards to move forwards: we use, in our equivariant setting, a construction used in the mid 1980's by Jeff Smith in the proof of the Periodicity Theorem \cite{hs}.
-This lets us show that, if a based finite $G$--space $X$ satisfies $k_m(X^H)< k_n(X^G)$, then there is a $G$--equivariant stable wedge summand $F$ of some smash product of $X$ such that $F^H$ is $K(m)_*$--acyclic but $F^G$ is not $K(n)_*$--acyclic.
+An outline of the argument, an adaption of J.~ Smith's construction \cite[Appendix C]{ravenel orange book} to our equivariant setting, goes roughly as follows.
+If the $(G,H,n,m)$ Chromatic Floyd Theorem is not true, there exists a $p$--local finite $G$--space $X$ with $k_m(X^H)< k_n(X^G)$.
+We then consider a stable wedge summand $F$ of the $G$--space $X^{\sm k}$ having the form $F=eX^{\sm k}$, where $k$ is (roughly) determined by the number $k_n(X^G)$, and $e$ is a well chosen idempotent in the group ring $\Z_{(p)}[\Sigma_k]$ of the symmetric group $\Sigma_k$.
+The properties of $e$ allow us to show that $F^H$ is $K(m)_*$--acyclic but $F^G$ is not $K(n)_*$--acyclic, and $F$ thus witnesses that the $(G,H,n,m)$ Chromatic Smith Theorem is not true.

 \begin{rems} \ When $n=m=\infty$ we learn that the classical Smith Theorem implies the classical Floyd Theorem.
-This seems to be a new observation, but of only modest interest, as modern expositions of Smith theory as in \cite{bredon trans groups} or \cite{tom Dieck} tend to prove Floyd's result first.
+This seems to be a new observation, but is perhaps of only modest interest, as modern expositions of Smith theory -- see \secref{smith theory background sec} -- tend to prove Floyd's result first.

-{\bf (b)} \ When $G$ is trivial, the theorem combined with Ravenel's acyclicity result implies that if $m>n$ then $k_m(X)\geq k_n(X)$ for all finite spectra.
+{\bf (b)} \ When $G$ is trivial, the theorem combined with Ravenel's acyclicity result cited above implies that if $m \geq n \geq 0$ then $k_m(X)\geq k_n(X)$ for all $p$--local finite spectra.
 In fact, \cite[Thm.
-2.11]{ravenel conjs paper} shows that this stronger result holds.
-But one does learn something new for a related result: in \cite{bousfield K(n) equivs}, Bousfield generalized the acyclicity theorem to all suspension spectra, with a proof that does not prove the stronger result, and our argument will show it still holds in this more general setting.
+2.11]{ravenel conjs paper} already shows that this stronger result holds.
+But one does learn something new for a related result: with a proof quite different from Ravenel's, in \cite{bousfield K(n) equivs}, Pete Bousfield showed that if $X$ is {\em any} nonempty space such that $\widetilde K(m)_*(X) = 0$, then $\widetilde K(n)_*(X) = 0$ for all $m\geq n \geq 1$.
+Part of our argument, stated as \thmref{smash summand theorem}, applies to all spaces, and we learn that if $X$ is any space such that $\dim_{K(m)_*}K(m)(X)$ is finite, then, for all $m\geq n \geq 1$, $\dim_{K(n)_*} K(n)_*(X)$ will also be finite, and $k_m(X) \geq k_n(X)$.